jillianlehosky/CSC120-A2/reflection.md

 Use this file to record your reflection on this assignment.

 What worked, what didn't, what advice would you give someone taking this course in the future?
+I think this assignment was really difficult for me as it has been a really long time since I've worked creating objects.
+Additionally I get really confused when there are multiple files for some reason and the VS code interface is really difficult for me to understand as well.
+For A3, I'm definitely going to start sooner and attend TA hours, or find a group to work in.
+I also think I would like some practice interacting with simple object-orientef programs, as I really did not do too much testing of the program because I just really didn't know how to.